bradykelly/obsidian-dell/journals/betrayed/strange-things.md

  - My remote is gone
  - My wallet is gone
  - My vape is gone
- - Gate key is gone
+ - My door key is gone
- - Shaun's mother was quietly let in without buzzing
+ - Shaun Hancock's mother was quietly let in without buzzing